BUGS-NYU/maze-escapist/README.md

 - Mobile Accessibility: for mobile players, we could add Up/Down/Left/Right buttons somehow for character control?
     - we could make these buttons in the HTML UI
     - create event listeners for buttons click within window.addEventListener("DOMContentLoaded") { ... }

 - Alex: Intro screen for game
     - Minimally, we could have an simple instruction and a (start) button for this.
-- Sewon: deploy current game to web
-- Sewon: create new knight obstacle standing (2, 1) blocks away from knight leads to death
 - Sewon: change the design of the empty / wall blocks, such that they are rendered with images
+- Sewon: create larger maps by displaying only 9x9 (or less) around the character
+- Sewon: levels must be unlocked by completion of its previous (store persistent data in localstorage)
+- Sewon: create new levels w new obstacles included
+- Sewon: create new knight in wall obstacle which cannot be killed by character, regular knight can be killed by character